FSU experts on interest rates, investments and the economy

 Steven Perfect (sperfect@business.fsu.edu), an associate professor in the Department of Finance, can discuss the effects of rate increases on investments.
 He has published various articles in refereed academic journals, including Financial Management, the Financial Analysts Journal, the Journal of Banking and Finance, the Journal of Derivatives and the Journal of Empirical Finance.
 Before returning to academia, he directed option trading, quantitative analysis and risk analytics for energy companies.

-Perfect said Wednesday's action was "pretty fully priced into valuations over the past several days" and that "stock values may consolidate in the near term as the market evaluates the seriousness of the Fed in combatting inflation.
+Perfect said Wednesday's action was "pretty fully priced into valuations over the past several days" and that "stock values may consolidate in the near term as the market evaluates the seriousness of the Fed in combating inflation.
 The Fed will attempt to thread the needle on reigning in inflation while not slamming economic growth.
 Past experience is not very comforting when judging their likely success, but we can always hold out hope."